-9 Goal Name Park Improvements Description 6 Parks, open space, and recreational facilities are economic necessities for urban areas.
+9 Goal Name Park Improvements Goal Description Parks, open space, and recreational facilities are economic necessities for urban areas.
 Many factors influence the decision of a company or an individual to move into or out of a city, and quality of life is a major consideration for both.
 Parks, trails, and aesthetics are crucial variables in enhancing quality of life; thus, improving the community through expansion and enhancement of public open space is a strategic initiative of the 2015-2019 planning period.
-In order to achieve lifestyle-oriented neighborhoods, the City of Warren will utilize CDBG funds to: Create and implement an organized recreational program for Target Area city parks; Redesign city parks system and fund the construction or restoration of recreational facilities either unavunder-represented in Target Area Parks, and replace deteriorated play equipment and amenities includ tables, and waste receptacles.
+In order to achieve lifestyle-oriented neighborhoods, the City of Warren will utilize CDBG funds to: Create and implement an organized recreational program for Target Area city parks; • Redesign city parks system and fund the construction or restoration of recreational facilities either unavailable or under-represented in Target Area Parks, and replace deteriorated play equipment and amenities including benches, tables, and waste receptacles.
 The value of a linked and maintained parks system improves the economic, social, and physical conditions of a community; evaluation emphasizes qualitative improvements in image and quality of life.
 Important factors include rehabilitation of vacant and underutilized property near park facilities, range and quality of public-private partnerships supporting recreation initiatives, and increased community use of and involvement in the parks and opportunities provided therein.
-10 Goal Name Youth Services Goal Description All young people require support, guidance, and the opportunity for education, recreation, and service throughout their adolescence; a time of rapid growth and change.
+11 Goal Name Youth Services Goal Description All young people require support, guidance, and the opportunity for education, recreation, and service throughout their adolescence; a time of rapid growth and change.
 Supervised intervention programs and recreational/educational activities can help young individuals develop a sense of self-assurance, encouraging social contribution, community activity, and control over their future.
 To encourage community engagement of city youth, the City of Warren will use CDBG funds to: Provide funding for those programs that support intervention in the lives of area low- and moderate-income youth, emphasizing education and social responsibility over recreation.
 Success can be calculated by rate of drop-out, juvenile arrests, and drug/alcohol abuse amount area youth, as well as the interaction of young people with residents, particularly senior citizens.

-11 Goal Name Elderly Services Goal Description As population in the City of Warren and Trumbull County continues to age, the provision of social services for elderly residents enables hundreds of older individuals to maintain their dignity and independence.
-To support residents of retirement age, the City of Warren will use CDBG funds to: Support programs that provide significant numbers of low- and moderate-income seniors with (not limited to) in-home services, home-delivered meals, and transportation.
-Support programs that provide significant numbers of low- and moderate-income seniors with services including (not limited to) in-home services, home-delivered meals, and transportation.
+12 Goal Name Elderly Services Goal Description As population in the City of Warren and Trumbull County continues to age, the provision of social services for elderly residents enables hundreds of older individuals to maintain their dignity and independence.
+To support residents of retirement age, the City of Warren will use CDBG funds to: • Support programs that provide significant numbers of low- and moderate-income seniors with services including (not limited to) in-home services, home-delivered meals, and transportation.
 Progress in alleviating burdens suffered by an ageing population can be tracked by the number of seniors served, and the interaction of the elderly with other residents, particularly young adults.
-12 Goal Name Transportation Goal Description Public transportation programs make it possible for individuals who do not (or are not able to) drive to perform critical tasks, including medical appointments, business errands, and shopping activities.
-Only one fixed-route transportation system currently operates in the City of Warren; to maintain and improve this service, the City of Warren will utilize CDBG funds to: Continue to provide annual funding for those programs offering public transportation options to low- and moderate-income residents.
+13 Goal Name Transportation Goal Description Public transportation programs make it possible for individuals who do not (or are not able to) drive to perform critical tasks, including medical appointments, business errands, and shopping activities.
+Only one fixed-route transportation system currently operates in the City of Warren; to maintain and improve this service, the City of Warren will utilize CDBG funds to: Continue to provide annual funding for those programs offering public transportation options to low- and Continue to provide annual running for those programs offering public transportation options to low- and moderate-income residents.
 Success will be measured by the number of low- and moderate-income riders served and the number of routes running through Target Area neighborhoods.